 The Real Estate Cycle

-The next part of understanding housing reports in Washington involves some understanding of the real estate cycle.
+The next part of understanding housing reports in WA involves some understanding of the real estate cycle.
 It is, indeed, cyclical, and the pattern repeats itself – but not rigidly so.
 Like the cycle of seasons, the real estate cycle follows a generally repeating pattern, but with huge variations from year to year.

 Economists in the real estate arena have identified four phases in the repeating cycle: 1) recovery, 2) expansion, 3) hyper-supply, and 4) recession.
-Your task in understanding housing reports in Washington is determining exactly which part of the cycle the report claims the market is in and is attempting to address.
+Your task in understanding housing reports in WA is determining exactly which part of the cycle the report claims the market is in and is attempting to address.

 The Current Market